Bachelor of Nursing/Bachelor of Public Health and Health Promotion

 Course overview

-Graduate prepared for a successful career in the largest growing employment sector in Australia^ and develop the knowledge, skills and ethical understanding to become a registered nurse, balanced with the skills required to empower people to lead healthier lifestyles.
+Graduate prepared for a successful career in the largest growing employment sector in Australia* and develop the knowledge, skills and ethical understanding to become a registered nurse, balanced with the skills required to empower people to lead healthier lifestyles.
 Deakin's Bachelor of Nursing/Bachelor of Public Health and Health Promotion enables you to make a real difference in the health outcomes of individuals, communities and global populations.

-The course balances contemporary theory with extensive placement experience, and combined approaches involving community engagement, policy development, and research.
+Ranked #16 in the world for nursing and in the top 200 worldwide for public health^, the course balances contemporary theory with extensive placement experience, and combined approaches involving community engagement, policy development, and research.
 Graduate career-ready with 920 hours of work placements in both nursing and public health and health promotion settings.

 Passionate about helping people lead healthier lives, across clinical and community settings?

 This combined degree in nursing and public health and health promotion gives you the advantage of learning skills in two differing facets of health care.
-Developed in consultation with our healthcare partners you will always connected to those at the forefront of industry.
+Developed in consultation with our healthcare partners you will always be connected to those at the forefront of industry.

-Ranked #16 in the world,* our School of Nursing and Midwifery is one of Australia’s most research-active schools and boasts some of the best facilities and resources available.
+Ranked #16 in the world^, our School of Nursing and Midwifery is one of Australia’s most research-active schools and boasts some of the best facilities and resources available.
 Our Clinical Simulation Centres provide a safe, supportive and realistic environment for you to develop and hone essential nursing skills.
 At the centres you'll use case-based scenarios that will become more complex as your nursing degree progresses.

 Under the supervision of registered nurses, you will gain real-world experience by working with multidisciplinary healthcare teams across areas including: